AngleProtocol/angle-docs/guides/ageur-treasury.md

 # agEUR as a treasury asset

 As we described [here](/guides/ageur-power-usecase.md), agEUR can be used by companies and DAOs to pay their contributors.
-In this guis, we show how they can benefit from using agEUR as a treasury asset.
+In this guide, we show how they can benefit from using agEUR as a treasury asset.

 Angle’s agEUR can also be used by companies and DAOs as a treasury asset to diversify holdings and earn yield on top of EUR.